boparaim/ENINetworkGraph/readme.txt

 3. Application logs settings are in conf/log4j2.properties

 TODOs:
-1. Allow user to load and store the changed layout.
+1. clustering
+2. show progress in browser
+3. export topology to a file

 Build the project:
 1. Set JAVA_HOME in gradlew